dubswcraft/dubswcraft.github.io/_posts/2016-07-21-evening-open-space.md

 Next up was yours truly.
 Hard act to follow :) I gave a tooling overview of how I use sublime text for web development.
 This is a list of the plugins I mentioned on the night :
--   Red

  -   AceJump Plugin
  -   Emmet Plugin
  -   ExpandRegion
  -   Expand Selection To Quotes
  -   JS-Hint
  -   Plain Tasks
  -   Bracket Highlighter

 ![vote-board.jpg](https://raw.githubusercontent.com/dubswcraft/dubswcraft.github.io/master/_posts/images/eos-21-july-2016/vote-board.jpg)